PrairieWide Vac Furnace and Duct Cleaning Services for Saskatoon and area

 Can I schedule a service during the winter months?

-Absolutely you can!
-With one obvious caveat: temperature.
+Sure you can!
+With one caveat.

 Our cleaning system allows us to work during the winter months because we only require a 3/8" air hose to enter your home from our vehicle outside (not our large vacuum hose), allowing your homes warmth to stay inside while the service proceeds.